 Design for social distancing: innovative solutions for post/pandemic life

-Designers globally have been busy during lockdown.
-Many have turned their attention to devising ways of living, working, and sharing spaces in a safe way as we adapt to the new normal
+Designers globally have turned their attention to devising ways of living, working, and sharing spaces in a safe way as we adapt to the new normal

 Bounding Spaces by Anna Dienemann

 Graduating from Design Academy Eindhoven in the midst of a pandemic, it came natural to Anna Dienemann to develop a project that tackled the issue of social distancing.
 Her Bounding Spaces wearables are a serious but playful response to the life-chaging effect of the pandemic and the new need to be responsibly distanced.
 ‘The pandemic is reshaping our lives in unexpected ways, and social distancing will stay as an evident rule for a long time to come,’ she says.
 To respond to the challenge, she created a series of ‘compressible accessories’ that transform on the body to create natural distance and protection around it.